 X-ray photoelectron spectroscopy

-X-ray photoelectron spectroscopy (XPS) is a comprehensive technique for analyzing the surface layers of semiconductors, metals, plastics and fibers.
-The method is used for determining the elemental composition of the surface, the chemical states of the elements as well as the electronic structure of the compounds.
+X-ray photoelectron spectroscopy (XPS) is a comprehensive technique for analyzing the surface layers of semiconductors, metals, and thin films.
+The method is used for determining the elemental composition of the surface, the chemical states of the elements, as well as the electronic structure of the compounds.